Pelican-Elegant/elegant/documentation/content/Components/article-subtitle.md

 authors: Talha Mansoor
 ---

-Pelican lets you define title of your article in the meta data.
+Pelican lets you define title of your article in the metadata.
 Elegant adds subtitle support.
-Just define `subtitle` in your article's meta data and it will appear along with your title.
+Just define `subtitle` in your article's metadata and it will appear along with your title.
 Here is an example,

 ![Article subtitle